Woburn Sands Area Bottles

 Woburn Sands flagon

-Down and Needham also produced a ginger beer bottle, marked “DOWN & NEEDHAM CELEBRATED HOME BREWED GINGER BEER WOBURN SANDS” It comes in the standard two-tone colour, with an internal screw stopper marked “DOWN & NEEDHAM WOBURN SANDS”.
+Down and Needham also produced a ginger beer bottle, marked “DOWN & NEEDHAM, CELEBRATED HOME BREWED GINGER BEER, WOBURN SANDS” It comes in the standard two-tone colour, with an internal screw stopper marked “DOWN & NEEDHAM, WOBURN SANDS”.
 The bottles were made by Bourne, Denby.
-Unlike the flagons, the print on these is black.
+Unlike the flagons, the print on these is in black.

 Woburn Sands glass bottle